mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 		throw new ArgumentException("Expression type is not supported");
 	}

-If we follow the translated flow, the first expression that I am interested is the TypeExperession where i will be appending the Select * From {TypeName}, can the entry point the REST method names as well like flickr.photos.getList
+If we follow the translated flow, the first expression that will be of my concern is the TypeExperession where i will be first formating "Select * From {TypeName}" string .

 	public override Ast.Expression VisitTypeExpression(Ast.TypeExpression expression)
 	{